twikey/twikey-api-dotnet/README.md

     Lang = "nl",
     Mobile = "32412345678"
 };
-Dictionary<string,string> extraParams = ...;
-long ct = ...;

-JObject invite = twikeyClient.Document.Create(ct, customer, extraParams);
+var profile = 123; // Profile to use
+var request = new MandateRequest(profile); // Can contain optional account data SignableMandate invite = twikeyClient.Document.Create(customer, request);
 ```

-_After creation, the link available in invite['url'] can be used to redirect the customer into the signing flow or even
+_After creation, the link available in invite.Url can be used to redirect the customer into the signing flow or even
 send him a link through any other mechanism.
 Ideally you store the mandatenumber for future usage (eg. sending transactions)._